DataDog/hiring-engineers/answers.md

+Setup the Environment (Vagrant):

+To setup Vagrant I utilized their 'Getting Started' tutorial.
+My intial steps were to intall Vagrant 2.1.1 for macOS and then to install VirtualBox, an open-source tool that supports the creation and management of guest virtual machines.

+After installing I created a directory for the Datadog assignment.
+In the directory I ran the 'vagrant init hashicorp/precise64' command which placed a Vagrantfile into the directory and also downloaded a box from the Vagrant Cloud box catalog which was installed globally.

+At this point, from the directory I was able to boot up the machine and SSH into it using the 'vagrant ssh' command.
+The VM was not running the most up to date version of Ubuntu, so I upgraded as recommended in the Datadog assignment's README.md file.

+I then created an account on datadoghq.com and utilized the 'getting started: Install Agent' guide for ubuntu to intall the Datadog agent on to the virtual machine.

 Collecting Metrics:

 -Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.